 - Usually good prognosis

-- Spontaneous resolution is common (70% by age 7)
+- Spontaneous resolution is common

-- Visual impairment in untreated periorbital hemangioma
+- Visual impairment if periorbital hemangioma is left untreated

 Capillary malformations (naevus flammeus, port-wine stain, firemark)